build-trust/ockam-website/src/content/learn/how-to-guides/rust-sdk-code-examples/credentials.md

 order: 3
 ---

+# Glossary

+- **[Attribute](https://docs.rs/ockam/0.3.0/ockam/enum.CredentialAttribute.html)**: Information such as a property or a tag.
+- **Claim**: Attributes that have been digitally signed for inclusion in a Credential.
+- **[Credential](https://docs.rs/ockam/0.3.0/ockam/struct.Credential.html)**: A set of Claims and their digital signature.
+Provided by an Issuer to Holders.
+- **[Holder](https://docs.rs/ockam/0.3.0/ockam/struct.CredentialHolder.html)**: An entity which posesses a Credential.
+- **[Verifier](https://docs.rs/ockam/0.3.0/ockam/struct.CredentialVerifier.htmll)**: An entity which can prove a Credential is trusted by an Issuer.
+- **[Schema](https://docs.rs/ockam/0.3.0/ockam/struct.CredentialSchema.html)**: The set of Claims and Attributes required by a Verifier.
+- **[Issuer](https://docs.rs/ockam/0.3.0/ockam/struct.CredentialIssuer.html)**: A trusted entity which provides Credentials to a Holder.
+- **[Credential Offer](https://docs.rs/ockam/0.3.0/ockam/struct.CredentialOffer.html)**: A message sent from the Issuer to a Holder containing information about obtaining a credential.
+- **[Credential Request](https://docs.rs/ockam/0.3.0/ockam/struct.CredentialRequest.html)**: A message sent from the Holder to the Issuer, in response to a Credential Offer.
+This message indicates that the Holder wants the Issuer to produce a Credential.

 # Ockam Credentials

-An Ockam Credential is comprised of a set of claims and a group signature.
-Claims are information that has been digitally signed or included in a credential.
-The layout and definition of what claims are in a credential is known as a schema.

-An Issuer is a trusted party that creates and signs credentials.
-Requesting a credential offer from an issuer is the initial stage of establishing a trusted connection.

-An entity that obtains and keeps a credential is called the credential holder.
-A holder must request a credential from an issuer:
+This example shows how to use the Ockam Credentials API exchange trusted Credentials between Holders, Issuers, and Verifiers.

+To obtain a Credential, the following exchange protocol takes place:

-1. The holder receives a references to the issuer service.
+1. The Holder receives a references to the Issuer service.
+This message contains meta-information about the Issuer.
-2. The holder asks for a new credential from the issuer.
+2. The Holder sends a "New Credential" message to the Issuer.
-3. The issuer sends the holder a credential offer.
+3. The Issuer replies to the Holder with a Credential Offer.
-4. The holder accepts this credential offer, and turns it into a formal credential request.
+4. The Holder uses the Credential Offer to build and send a Credential Request.
-5. The issuer sends the holder the credential.
+5. The Issuer replies to the Holder with the actual Credential.

-At some point in the future, the credential holder can use the credential and a verifier can prove that it is trusted.
-To do this, the credential holder creates a presentation manifest.
-This manifest describes the format of the credential for the verifier.

-## Credential Example
+## Credential Example Setup

 Clone the ockam repository and change into the credential example directory: